jbellsey/redux-model-utils/docs/api-reference.md

     model = modelBuilder( /* ... */ ),

-    // call "severPrivateActions"; this can only be done once. it removes the
+    // call "severPrivateActions". this can only be done once. it removes the
     // private actions from the main "model.actions" object, and returns a new
     // object map with all of the private actions in the model
     //